The Doncaster Kirkleatham Skelton Line

 1570?
 To 9 March 1606

-George is the person to whom I think most Farndales today will be able to trace lineage on definite record.
+George is the person to whom modern Farndales will be able to trace lineage on definite record.
 We can then trace two further generations back from George, to Nicholas, using educated guesses

 Skelton